zydou/tea/README.md

 ```
    tea - command line tool to interact with Gitea
-   version 0.7.0-preview
+   version 0.8.0-preview

  USAGE
    tea command [subcommand] [command options] [arguments...]

  DESCRIPTION
    tea is a productivity helper for Gitea.
-It can be used to manage most entities on one
+It can be used to manage most entities on
-   or multiple Gitea instances and provides local helpers like 'tea pull checkout'.
+   one or multiple Gitea instances & provides local helpers like 'tea pr checkout'.

-   tea makes use of context provided by the repository in $PWD if available, but is still
+   tea tries to make use of context provided by the repository in $PWD if available.
-   usable independently of $PWD.
+   tea works best in a upstream/fork workflow, when the local main branch tracks the
+   upstream repo. tea assumes that local git state is published on the remote before
+   doing operations with tea.
 Configuration is persisted in $XDG_CONFIG_HOME/tea.

  COMMANDS
    help, h  Shows a list of commands or help for one command